 As you can tell, you have a few different options to choose from.

-But now, let me take you through the most important factors to consider when choosing a website builder for your salon or service business.
+Let me take you through the most critical factors to consider when choosing a website builder for your salon or service business.

 Let’s face it.